 Here are the key benefits of eye contact followed by tips on how you can improve yours during a presentation.

-One sincere look in the eyes of an audience member can communicate how much you care about their thoughts.
+A deliberate look in the eyes of an audience member can communicate how much you care about their thoughts.
 Sustained eye contact is an invitation to turn your talk into a conversation.
 It creates a bond between speaker and listener, a connection that is beneficial to both parties.

 When you look someone in the eye, they are more likely to look at you, more likely to listen to you, and more likely to buy into your message.

 A room full of people, with all the different lighting and sounds, can be very distracting.
 Deliberately focussing your eyes on different audience members will help calm your nerves and clear your mind.
 Keep your eye contact steady so you can concentrate on your message.

 When you look someone in the eye for three to five seconds, you will naturally slow down your speech, which will make you sound more authoritative.

 Have you ever spoken with someone who averts their gaze every time they talk?
 It’s hard to believe they know what they are talking about and you might find yourself undermining what they are saying.

 With sustained, focused eye contact comes authority.
 If you can’t look people in the eye, you can’t expect them to believe your message or agree with your point of view.
 Good eye contact can communicate confidence and conviction.